Eolu/directed/directed/README.md

     linkStyle 3 stroke:yellow,stroke-width:3;
 ```

-When possible, the error types in this crate contain a trace of the graph and have the ability to generate a mermaid graph like the above, highlighting areas relevant to the error output.
-These can be placed into markdown or into an [online viewer](https://mermaid.live/).

 ## Current project status

 - A significant rewrite is almost complete.
 0.2 is coming soon and will be a much more mature verison of this crate.